 After reading this data entry job guide, do you feel like this might not be the right job for you?
 No worries.
 There are plenty of data entry work alternatives out there.
 Let’s have a look at a few:

 If you like typing on your keyboard for hours, then a transcription job might be a good alternative for you.
-Here you get a video or an audio file which you have to transcribe to text.
+Here you get a video or an audio file that you have to transcribe to text.
 Unless you go for a specific niche, e.g. medical transcription, you usually don’t need too much formal education.

 - Content Writing